Mikel908/BootCamp/02-Homework/01-FinTech/Instructions/Assignment1.md

 ## Mikel's HW Assignment 1

 3/19/22
-# Revaluate And Artificial Intelligence in Real Estate
+# Revaluate And Their Use of Artificial Intelligence in Real Estate

 ## Overview and Origin